 The health benefits of ginger root are numerous.
 When used in a massage (diluted in a carrier oil), its warming and tonic properties can ease muscle pain and rheumatism.
 It can also be used to eliminate mucus and reduce headaches and pain caused by sinus congestion.

-Ginger health benefits also include being an effective way to treat nausea, with possibly great reduction in motion sickness and morning sickness for some people.
+Ginger health benefits also include being an effective way to treat nausea, with a possibly great reduction in motion sickness and morning sickness for some people.

 When used in a recipe, ginger root can provide personality to an otherwise plain dish.
 Its peppery, spicy and rich taste works wonderfully well with Asian cuisine.